raspberrypilearning/boat-race/en/step_2.md

 ### Activity Checklist

-+
 --- collapse ---
 ---
 title: I'm using Scratch online
-image: images/image.png
 ---
-Open the 'Boat Race' Scratch starter project online at  <a href="http://jumpto.cc/boat-go" target="_blank">jumpto.cc/boat-go</a>.
++ Open the 'Boat Race' Scratch starter project online at  <a href="http://jumpto.cc/boat-go" target="_blank">jumpto.cc/boat-go</a>.
 --- /collapse ---

 --- collapse ---
 ---
 title: I'm using Scratch offline
-image: images/image.png
 ---
-Download the 'Boat Race' Scratch starter project from
++ Download the 'Boat Race' Scratch starter project from
  <a href="http://jumpto.cc/boat-get" target="_blank">jumpto.cc/boat-get</a> and then open it using the offline editor.
 --- /collapse ---